 Response

-The response contains parameters object which consist of containers and type specified in the request.
+The response contains parameters object which consist of orders and type specified in the request.
 Co2e object stands for CO2e of entire shipment.
 You can also find co2e object in each leg.
 It has following properties: co2e.total (value in grams), co2e.ttw (Tank to Wheel - value in grams), co2e.wtt (Well to Tank - value in grams) and co2e.intensity (value in Kg CO2e / t.km).
-Legs also have properties field with data that was used to compute CO2e for a particular leg.
-It for instance includes distance (value in meters) and weight (value in kilograms).
+Legs also have properties field with data that were used to compute CO2e.
+You can find common properties for all leg - order CO2e requests in the root of the properties and order specific data in particular order object for instance properties.orders[0].
+Each order contains co2e object and has a common structure accross the whole shipment which is located in legs[0].properties.orders[0].co2e.
 Parameters property inside a leg holds details that were used in the request. from and to are objects containing coordinates, locode (if exists), country and city.

 The certificateUrl is where you can download certificate for your shipment in pdf format.
 We recommend saving this pdf right after receiving the response.